-How to Check Wireless Signal Strength and Optimize WiFi Networks in Mac OS X Lion
+How to Check Wireless Signal Strength and Optimize WiFi Networks in Mac OS X

-Dec 28, 2011 - 27 Comments
+Dec 28, 2011 - 47 Comments

 Wi-Fi

 Wi-Fi Diagnostics is an incredibly useful utility to troubleshoot and optimize any wireless network and the signal strength of computers that are connecting to it.
-This utility comes bundled in Mac OS X Lion and works with all wireless routers and not only the Apple branded ones, meaning you can improve the performance of just about any wifi network by using it and making some adjustments along the way.
+This utility first came bundled in Mac OS X Lion and works with all wireless routers and not only the Apple branded ones, meaning you can improve the performance of just about any wifi network by using it and making some adjustments along the way.
 It’s easy to use and we’ll walk you through the process of getting the best wireless signal using the app, but first we have to uncover the tool itself.

 • From the OS X desktop, hit Command+Shift+G and enter the following path: